In all professions, the most successful people share certain traits that help them to become high achievers.

 Usually, the most successful basketball players are tall, the best writers are creative and the best politicians are inspiring.
 But what makes a good salesperson?
 Whilst there’s no salesperson in the world that has an abundance of every trait listed below, the most successful sellers have a great mixture of all 10.

-Virgil (the ancient Roman poet, not the puppet in Thunderbirds) once wisely said, “They succeed because they believe they can”.
+Virgil, the ancient Roman poet, once wisely said, “They succeed because they believe they can”.
 While he probably wasn’t talking directly about salespeople, his point is as relevant for sales professionals as it is anyone else.

 In my opinion the most important trait of any successful salesperson is a positive, can-do attitude.
 It breeds confidence throughout the customer base and keeps a salesperson going through good times and bad.
 If you don’t believe you can sell, you probably won’t.